Skip to main content

 If the workspace does not have evidence, say so plainly.
 That gap is itself useful information for the customer — it’s how they learn what to capture next.

-7. search_* returns starting points, not answers
+6. search_* returns starting points, not answers

-search, search_processes, search_knowledge_graph, search_artifacts all return short snippets meant to help you locate the right object.
+search, search_processes, and search_artifacts all return short snippets meant to help you locate the right object.
 Always chain into a get_* or fetch call to read the full content before answering.
 Snippets are the lookup, not the citation.

-9. Let the assistant chain tools
+7. Let the assistant chain tools

 The best results come from open-ended prompts that let the model decide which tools to call and in what order.
 Describe what you want to know, not how to get it.
 The MCP is stateless per call — there’s no penalty for parallel reads.